Breeder reactor: India

-India has been trying to develop fast breeder reactors for decades but suffered repeated delays.
-By December 2024 the Prototype Fast Breeder Reactor is due to be completed and commissioned.
-The program is intended to use fertile thorium-232 to breed fissile uranium-233.
-India is also pursuing thorium thermal breeder reactor technology.
-India's focus on thorium is due to the nation's large reserves, though known worldwide reserves of thorium are four times those of uranium.
-India's Department of Atomic Energy said in 2007 that it would simultaneously construct four more breeder reactors of 500 MWe each including two at Kalpakkam.
+India has been developing fast breeder reactors as part of its three-stage nuclear power programme.
+India's Prototype Fast Breeder Reactor at Kalpakkam reached first criticality on 6 April 2026.
+Its uranium–plutonium fuel cycle is separate from the programme's longer-term thorium plans.

 BHAVINI, an Indian nuclear power company, was established in 2003 to construct, commission, and operate all stage II fast breeder reactors outlined in India's three-stage nuclear power programme.
 To advance these plans, the FBR-600 is a pool-type sodium-cooled reactor with a rating of 600 MWe.